jcontreras2693/AREP-Lab3/README.md

 ```
 mvn exec:java -Dexec.mainClass="eci.edu.co.WebApplication"
 ```
 5. The installation process will have been successful if you see a message like this in your command console.
+(If this steps didn't work, execute the project directly from IntelliJ)

 ![](src/main/resources/images/succes.png)